 Quix provides everything a developer needs to build applications with streaming data.
 By using Quix you can build new products faster whilst keeping your data in-memory, helping to achieve lower latencies and lower operating costs.

-From the top-down, our stack provides a Web UI, API’s and SDK that abstract developers off our underlying infrastructure, including fully-managed Kafka topics, serverless compute environment and a metadata-driven data catalogue (time-series database with steroids).
+From the top-down, our stack provides a Web UI, APIs and Quix Streams that abstract developers off our underlying infrastructure, including fully-managed Kafka topics, serverless compute environment and a metadata-driven data catalogue (time-series database with steroids).